aaronbloomfield/ccc/hws/arbitrage/index.md

 Just to clarify: all six of these DEXes exchange the same DDC coin, but at different exchange rates.
 The individual dice images are used for the images of the DEXes; the multi-die image to the right is the image of the coin.
 The DEXes all follow the [IDEX.sol](../dex/IDEX.sol.html) ([src](../dex/IDEX.sol)) interface, and the DDC coin follows the [ITokenCC.sol](../tokens/ITokenCC.sol.html) ([src](../tokens/ITokenCC.sol)) interface.

-The addresses of all these DEXes, as well as DDC, are on the Collab landing page.
+The addresses of all these DEXes, as well as DDC, are on the Canvas landing page.

 #### Obtaining DDC